TimoLob/YGOTools/Readme.md

 A collection of tools for use with EDOPro.

 ## CardDownloader
 Can download higher resolution card images.
-Makes EDOPro look a lot better especially in fullscreen.
+Makes EDOPro look a lot better, especially in fullscreen.
 To avoid downloading all cards, you can only download card images for the decks you play.